 3) Describe what happens to voting rights over time.
-(Hopefully, students will notice that rights are won and lost, that rights are not always guaranteed, that people have to fight for them, etc.)
+(Hopefully, students will notice that rights are won and lost, that rights are not always guaranteed, that people have had to fight for voting rights, etc.)

 4) Pay special attention to the very end of the voting rights narrative, which covers what is happening currently with voting rights.
 What are students' experiences with voter ID laws?
 Have they read about this in the news?
 What have they heard from the media or from people they know?
-(Note: The "History of Voting" video does not cover voter ID laws.
-If you just show that video and do not do the "History of Voting Rights" activity, then you will need to introduce the idea of voter IDs.)
+[Note: the "History of Voting" video does not cover voter ID laws.
+If you just show that video and do not do the "History of Voting Rights" activity, then you will need to introduce the idea of voter IDs - perhaps asking students what they know about it and what their experience has been.]

-5) Look for definitions of these vocabulary words: citizens, register/registration, restrict/restrictions, lawmakers, bills, disproportionately, restore, recite.
-How do you think these words will be used in an article on race and voting?
+5) Look for definitions of these vocabulary words: citizens, electorate, trend, disproportionate, barred, devising.
+How do you imagine these words will be used in an article on race and voting?